jbohnslav/deepethogram/README.md

 and inference.
 Its name reflects the fact that it should come last in testing.

 ## Changelog
+* 0.1.2/3: fixes for multiclass (not multilabel) training
 * 0.1.1.post1/2: batch prediction
 * 0.1.1.post0: flow generator metric bug fix
 * 0.1.1: bug fixes